jmdeldin/ir-black-theme.el/README.markdown

 ## If you enjoyed this theme...

-You might like my [underwater-theme](https://github.com/jmdeldin/underwater-theme.el).
+You might also like my [underwater-theme](https://github.com/jmdeldin/underwater-theme.el).